tvler/lazy-progressive-enhancement/readme.md

 A lazy image loader designed to enforce progressive enhancement and valid HTML.

-Not a framework, not a library, just a function.
+Not a framework, not a library, just a function (with clean af markup).

 ``` html
 <noscript><img …></noscript>